 - Generate dynamic QR code.

-- Customize the QR code for patrimony and cultural heritage using the available customization tools.
+- Personalize the QR code for patrimony and cultural heritage using the available customization tools.

 - Execute a test scan to check errors and scannability of QR code.

 - Download your QR code and deploy.

 Advantages of QR codes for patrimony and cultural heritage preservation

 QR codes are an advanced digital tool proven to streamline any work.

 When employed in preserving and sharing knowledge about culture and traditions, QR codes offer a multitude of benefits.

 Imagine being able to give out very detailed information about a certain artifact in just a tiny space.